 Question 4.
 The cat and the author are very fond of each other.
 How has this been shown in the story?
 Where was the cat after the fire?
 Who brings it back and how?

 Answer: The bond between the cat and the author has been shown in multiple instances in the story.
 For example, the author tells, “She was never far from me.
 I had rescued her when she was a kitten, and somehow she knew that I was the one responsible for giving her ‘the good life’.

 When the author realized that his cat was missing, he says, “Then all at once it hit me— the new school, the fire, my cat— I broke down in tears and cried and cried.
 I was suffering loss, big time.”

-After the fire, the cat had been so freaked by the fire that she ran over a mile away.
-Her collar had our phone number on it, but author’s phone had been destroyed and disconnected.
+The cat had been so freaked by the fire that she ran over a mile away.
+Her collar had our phone number on it, but the author’s phone had been destroyed and disconnected.
 A stranger woman took her in and worked hard to find out whose cat it was.
 She brought the cat back to the author.

 Question 5.
 What actions of the schoolmates change the author’s understanding of life and people, and comfort him emotionally?
 How does his loneliness vanish and how does he start participating in life?

-Answer: Author’s schoolmates showed genuine concern towards him.
-On the second of his new school, people were insisting him to hurry up and go to the gym.
+Answer: The author’s schoolmates showed genuine concern towards him.
+On the second day of his new school, people were insisting that he hurry up and go to the gym.
 The author reached the gym.
 There was a big table set up with all kinds of stuff on it, just for me.
 They had taken up a collection and bought me school supplies, notebooks, all kinds of different clothes— jeans, tops, sweat suits.
 People who had never spoken to him before were coming up to him to introduce themselves.
 He got all kinds of invitations to their houses.
 This incident changed the author’s understanding of life and people.